clvrmktg/aggregate/content/projects/great-harbour-cay/index.md

 Abaco Aggregate & Cement is currently supplying aggregate for a major road paving project in Great Harbour Cay, Berry Islands.
 Our team is handling the loading, barge transport, and on-site delivery of materials to support critical road upgrades across the island.

-Working day and night, we’re coordinating heavy equipment, trucking, and marine logistics to ensure a steady flow of aggregate.
+Working day and night, we're coordinating heavy equipment, trucking, and marine logistics to ensure a steady flow of aggregate.
 This project underscores our role in infrastructure development and inter-island supply throughout The Bahamas.